pendemshivani/E-commerce-website/README.md

 **E-Commerce Website** is a full-stack shopping cart web application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 It simulates an online shopping platform where users can browse products, add them to a cart, manage quantities, and complete a mock checkout.

-The project emphasizes realistic e-commerce workflows, a modern responsive UI, MongoDB persistence, and mock user sessions — all without requiring authentication.
+The project demonstrates realistic e-commerce workflows, a modern responsive UI, MongoDB persistence, and mock user sessions — all without requiring authentication.

 ---